groff_diff(7) — Linux manual page

 In a macro or string definition, interpolate the nnth or

 nnnth argument.
-In GNU troff, macros and strings can have
+Macros and strings can have an unlimited

 \$* In a macro or string definition, interpolate the catenation